WHPT - A History

 Paxson sold WHPT to Clear Channel in 1997, which sold it to Cox Radio two years later.
 Cox dumped the alternative format, switched it to classic rock, and branded it The New 102.5.
 In 2003, WHPT became 102-5 The Bone.

-Some names in the history of 102.5 The Point include Drew Rashbaum (GM), Bob Cummings (PD), and on-air staffers Nick Van Cleve, Carson Cooper, Cynthia Clark, Tammy Jett, Mark Kreuger, Tim Kelly, Tim Harper, and Kevin Mitchell (music director).
+Names in the history of 102.5 The Point include Drew Rashbaum (GM), Bob Cummings (PD), and on-air staffers Nick Van Cleve, Carson Cooper, Cynthia Clark, Tammy Jett, Mark Kreuger, Tim Kelly, Tim Harper, and Kevin Mitchell (music director).

 (Please contact us if you have additional information to share about WHPT.)